-While we were stuffing our face with the sweet delicacy, rain started to descend on Lisbon once again.
+While we were stuffing our face with the sweet delicacy, the rain started to descend on Lisbon once again.
 We headed back by tram and decided to rest a little at our hotel.
-In the afternoon we set our to explore more of the city.
+In the afternoon we set out to explore more of the city.

 We boarded the famous tram 28 and we wanted to see where it would take us.
 As it turned out, not that far as the route was under construction.
 We decided to hop off and try our luck on foot.
 Unfortunately, this is also the reason I don’t have those iconic shots of the yellow tram of Lisbon, meandering through the streets.

 We did get lucky in Lisbon with the weather.
 As we ascended one of the hills, it started to rain, but just as we reached the top and made our way to the viewpoint, the rain stopped for a few moments, giving us a stunning view of the city.

 After dinner, we returned to the hotel to pack our bags as the next morning we’d leave Lisbon and pick up our rental car.

 Where to stay in Lisbon?